-The Student Academic Sucess Programs area offers many different opportunities for students to maximize their learning effectiveness.
-Students may register for HDEV 1110: Reading and Learning Strategies, a class devoted to developing students' reading rate, comprehension, and learning strategies.
-The A-LEC and ACE provide free drop-in workshops to allow students to improve their study skills and tutoring is provided by SMU undergraduate and graduate students for most first- and second-year courses.
+Student Academic Success Programs area offers many different opportunities for students to maximize their learning effectiveness.
+Students may register for HDEV 1110: Reading and Learning Strategies, a for credit 1 hour class devoted to developing students' reading rate, comprehension, and learning strategies.
+The LEC and ACE provide free drop-in workshops to allow students to improve their study skills and tutoring is provided by SMU undergraduate and graduate students for most first- and second-year courses.
 For students who want help with a problem in studying a particular text or preparing for a test, Learning Specialists offer individual appointments.

+Writing Center

-Writing Center 202 Loyd Center
+202 Loyd Center